Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

     - can have static method

-    NOTE: in interface, static memnbers are only called by interface name, not by the object of the class that implemets that.
+    NOTE: in interface, static memnbers are only called by interface name, not by the object of the class that implemets that

     - do not declare default and static together

-    - can have privte method
+    - can have private method
     - can have final variable

 # Serialization and deserialization